justeat/JustTweak/README.md

 ### Integration

-- Define a `LocalConfiguration` JSON file including your features (you can use the included `ExampleConfiguration.json` as a template)
+- Define a `LocalConfiguration` JSON file including your features.
+Refer to `ExampleConfiguration.json` for a starting point.
 - Configure the stack

-To configure stack, you have to options:
+To configure the stack, you have two options:

-- by implementing the stack manually
+- implement the stack manually
-- by levaraging the code generator tool
+- leverage the code generator tool

 #### Manual integration

-- Configure the JustTweak stack as following
+- Configure the JustTweak stack as following:

 ```swift
 static let tweakManager: TweakManager = {